musangisilvia/AirBnB_clone/README.md

 This project will be built step by step not all at once.
 It has different components.

 ### The console

-This step consists of:

 -  creating a data model
 -  manage (create, update, destroy, read) objects via a console / command interpreter
 -  store and persists objects to a file (JSON file)

 The first piece is to manipulate a powerful storage system.
 The storage engine gives an abstraction between the objects and how they are stored an persisted.
 It will allow easy change in storage without need to update the entire codebase.